ShanGlor/CtrlFreakTX8-and-RX8/README.md

-# CtrlFreak Tx8 and FC/Rx
+# CtrlFreak Tx8 and QuadX FCRx
-CtrlFreak Tx8 - Tested with Uno, Nano, Duemilanove, and Mega.
+CtrlFreak Tx8 - Transmitter tested with Uno, Nano, Duemilanove, and Mega.
 (Will also work on 16Mhz promini)

 Default 8 channels to match the receiver.

 Check the Tx sketch for pinout to NRF24l01, thumbsticks and pots.

-CtrlFreak FC/Rx -  Tested with 16MHz Nano, Uno and Duemilanove.
+CtrlFreak FC/Rx -  Tested on 16MHz 328 Nano.
 Nano is preferred because of its size and the 3.3v output to supply the NRF24l01 and the sensors.
 Mega not yet supported.

-Upload the CtrlFreak8-QuadX-Hex file via XLoader (be mindful of board type or brick it - Nano Uno Duemilanove).
+Upload the CtrlFreak8-QuadX-MPU6050-Nano.hex via XLoader to Nano (be mindful of board type or brick it) - at Device select Duemilanove/Nano(AtMEga328).

+CAUTION!:  Upload to Nano only!

 ESCs/Motors use digital pins 9,6,5,3 instead of 9,10,11,3 because we allocated the hardware SPI pins for NRF24.